Allan Cruz: FC Cincinnati

 On 18 January 2019, it was announced that Cruz had signed with Major League Soccer club FC Cincinnati prior to their inaugural season.
 He made his debut for the club on 10 March 2019, starting in their 1–1 away draw against Atlanta United.
 Cruz then scored his first goal for FC Cincinnati in their next match against the Portland Timbers.
 His 61st-minute goal was the second in a 3–0 victory at Nippert Stadium.
 Cruz ended his first season with FC Cincinnati with 7 goals in 22 matches.

 On 1 March 2020, Cruz scored FC Cincinnati's first goal of the 2020 season against the New York Red Bulls, however the club lost the match 3–2.

 On October 24, 2022, it was announced that Cruz was departing FC Cincinnati following the end of the 2022 season.

+Herediano

+In 2023, Cruz signed once again for Herediano.

 International career

 In September 2018, Cruz was called into the Costa Rica squad which would take on South Korea and Japan in international friendlies.
 He started for Costa Rica as they lost 2–0 on 7 September 2018.
 On 20 November 2018, Cruz scored his first ever goal for his country in their 3–2 victory over Peru at the Estadio de la UNSA.

 On 5 June 2019, Cruz was included in Gustavo Matosas' squad for the 2019 CONCACAF Gold Cup.
 He scored Costa Rica's third goal in their opening 3–0 victory against Nicaragua.